domainxz/top-k-rec/README.md

 # Top-k Recommendation
 ## **Introduction**</br>

-A method collection for top-k recommendation</br>
+A python code collection for top-k recommendation refactored by tensorflow</br>

 The collection consists of following methods:
 - <a href="https://arxiv.org/abs/1205.2618">Bayesian Personalized Ranking (BPR)</a></br>